 The flight over to the space station was short and uneventful.

-On final approach our flight was taken over by the station’s automatic docking system, which landed the hauler safely inside a vast hanger, busy with smaller ships belonging to traders, which were coming and going.
+On final approach our flight was taken over by the station’s automatic docking system, which landed the hauler safely inside a vast hanger.
+Smaller ships, belonging to traders, were busy coming and going.

 Trade Envoy Tegiko was waiting for us in the station’s main lounge.
-Tegiko’s sharp and narrow eyes dominated the shrewd trader’s face; busy calculating, considering and observing our every move.
-Around his eyes his thick skin was puffed up from lack of sleep, and from staring at numbers on his hand-held tablet and the monitors around him.
+Tegiko’s sharp and narrow eyes dominated the shrewd trader’s face.
+I could see him busy calculating, considering and observing our every move.
+Around his eyes thick skin was puffed up from lack of sleep.
+Caused, I suspected, from staring at numbers on his hand-held tablet and the monitors around him.
 All of them displaying trade market prices and commodities.

 “Good to see you again, Tegiko,” she replied.